checkly/docs.checklyhq.com/site/content/guides/setup-scripts.md

 | `request.headers`  | The request headers.  | Object |
 | `request.queryParameters`  | The request query parameters. | Object |

-This means we can e.g. set the `Authorization` header of the request programmatically (maybe with a value we have just fetched in the same script) by setting `request.headers['Authorization'] = my_token`, or set the request body content with `request.body = { 'id': 123 }`.
+This means we can, for example, set the `Authorization` header of the check's main request programmatically (maybe with a value we have just fetched in the same script) by setting `request.headers['Authorization'] = my_token`, or set the request body content with `request.body = { 'id': 123 }`.

-> Like with [Browser checks](/docs/browser-checks), which libraries and modules are available in setup and teardown scripts depends on which [Runtime]() you are running on.
+> Like for [Browser checks](/docs/browser-checks), which libraries and modules are available in setup and teardown scripts depends on which [Runtime](/docs/runtimes) you have chosen.
 You can find a list of exactly [which libraries are included](/docs/runtimes/specs) in which runtime.

 ### Prepare test data

-A check that is self-contained is responsible for preparing (and cleaning up) all the test data it needs to properly test the target functionality.
+A check that is self-contained is responsible for preparing (and cleaning up - more on that in [teardown scripts](/docs/api-checks/setup-teardown-scripts/#teardown-scripts)) all the test data it needs to properly test the target functionality.
 Let's take a look at an example.

 We [use Checkly to monitor Checkly](https://blog.checklyhq.com/how-we-monitor-checkly/)!
-That means also [our API](https://www.checklyhq.com/docs/api), which includes endpoints for CRUD operations on checks, groups, alert channels and other resources.
+That includes [our API](/docs/api), which exposes endpoints for CRUD operations on checks, groups, alert channels and other resources.
 One of the checks we run verifies that our `DELETE /v1/checks/{id}` works correctly.
-To verify that we will need a check to actually delete.
+In order to verify that, we will need a check to actually delete.
 To keep things nice and clean, we can create a new check in the setup script, then retrieve its unique `id` and pass it to the main HTTP request so we can tell our API exactly which check to delete.

-First things first, let's look at the basic HTTP request config inside our new API check.
+First off, let's look at the basic HTTP request config inside our new API check.
 Note that this will be the request to delete the existing check, not the one to create the dummy check that will be deleted: that will be featured in our setup script, which will run before the request shown below.

 Our main request will hit the `DELETE` endpoint at `https://api.checklyhq.com/v1/checks`: